Structure of bubbling solutions of Liouville systems with negative singular sources: Results on bubble interactions

 Our next result is \begin{thm} Under the same assumptions in Theorem \ref{heightthm}. \begin{itemize} \item[(1)] Let $\rho^k\to \rho\in \Gamma_L$ from $\mathcal{O}_{L}$ or $\mathcal{O}_{L+1}$ as in (\ref{rho-com}).
 If $\rho\neq Q$ or $\rho=Q$ but there is no regular blowup point, then for any $s\neq t$,

 for $i\in I$ and $\epsilon_k=e^{-M_k/2}$, $\mathfrak{m}$ is defined in (\ref{def-m}). \item[(2)] Let $\rho^k\to Q$ from $\mathcal{O}_{L}$ or $\mathcal{O}_{L+1}$, if there is at least one regular blowup point, then \end{itemize} \end{thm} \begin{rem} Theorem \ref{localmass} represents the major difficulty in blowup analysis for Liouville systems.
 Since the mass of a system satisfies a $n-1$ dimensional hypersurface, it is particularly difficult to obtain a precise estimate on the profile of bubbling solutions around different blowup point.
-Theorem \ref{localmass} is a complete resolution of this long standing difficulty. \end{rem} The third main question is
+Theorem \ref{localmass} is a complete resolution of this long standing difficulty. \end{rem}

-To answer this question, we define $N$ open sets $\Omega_{t,\delta_0}$ such that they are mutually disjoint, each of them contains a bubbling disk and their union is $M$:
+Then we define $L_2$ open sets $\Omega_{t,\delta_1}$ such that they are mutually disjoint, each of them contains a bubbling disk and their union is $M$:

-If $p$ is a singular source, its singularity is described by $\gamma_p$, if $p$ is a regular blowup point, $\gamma_p=0$.
-In this context it is proved in \cite{gu-zhang} that